 In addition, any contract manufacturer that we select to manufacture our product candidates might fail to maintain a current "good manufacturing practices" (cGMP) manufacturing facility.

-During January 2007, we decided to establish a commercial manufacturing facility for our products in Ann Arbor MI and we would require substantial additional funds in order to hire and train significant numbers of employees and comply with the extensive regulations applicable to such a facility.
-We might find that we are unable to develop a cGMP manufacturing facility that is able to manufacture quantities of products required for all clinical trials, as well as commercial-scale manufacturing.
+During January 2007, we established a commercial manufacturing facility for our product candidates in Ann Arbor, MI and we have hired and trained our employees to comply with the extensive regulations applicable to such a facility.
+Upon FDA inspection our facility and/or cGMP procedures may require changes that could delay our intended product launch of COPREXATM and other products that might develop.

-The cost of manufacturing certain products may make them prohibitively expensive.
+The cost of manufacturing certain product candidates may make them prohibitively expensive.
 In order to successfully commercialize our product candidates we may be required to reduce the costs of production, and we may find that we are unable to do so.
-We may be unable to obtain, or may be required to pay high prices for compounds manufactured or sold by others that we need for comparison purposes in clinical trials and studies for our products.
+We may be unable to obtain, or may be required to pay high prices for compounds manufactured or sold by others that we need for comparison purposes in clinical trials and studies for our product candidates.